markferdo/Pill_Dispenser/README.md

 ###
 When the power is back it reads the compartment state from the EEPROM.
 Based on the state, it detects which process to run.
+## Implementation:
+Here, we will dive into how the system works in detail.
+When the device boots for the first time, it assigns temporary states to all EEPROM variables.
+The reason is to avoid reading garbage values when EEPROM reads back.
+Once it has the temporary value, the software can perform normally.
+Once it assigns real value during the flow, the temporary values are no longer needed.
+###
+The system uses five memory addresses to write and read EEPROM data.
+###
+• DISPENSE_STATE_ADDRESS: Store state and non-state to check any errors.
+###
+• COMPARTMENT_NO_ADDRESS: Tracking the compartment number.
+###
+• COMPARTMENT_START_STOP_ADDRESS: Based on start and stop, it can detect the power failure situation (power loss during turning).
+###
+• AVERAGE_STEPS_ADDRESS: Helps to dispense pills after power off-on situation.
+###
+• CALIBRATION_STATE_ADDRESS: Based on the state (true or false) it detects the current situation of the device.